kubernetes/community/contributors/design-proposals/cpu-manager.md

 Kubernetes will ship with three CPU manager policies.
 Only one policy is active at a time on a given node, chosen by the operator via Kubelet configuration.
-The three policies are **noop**, **static** and **dynamic**.
+The three policies are **none**, **static** and **dynamic**.

 The active CPU manager policy is set through a new Kubelet configuration value `--cpu-manager-policy`.
-The default value is `noop`.
+The default value is `none`.

-The number of CPUs that pods may run on is set using the existing node-allocatable configuration settings.
+The number of CPUs that pods may run on can be implicitly controlled using the existing node-allocatable configuration settings.
 See the [node allocatable proposal document][node-allocatable] for details.
 The CPU manager will claim `ceiling(node.status.allocatable.cpu)` as the number of CPUs available to assign to pods, starting from the highest-numbered physical core and descending topologically.
-It is recommended to configure an integer value for `node.status.allocatable.cpu` when the CPU manager is enabled.
+It is recommended to configure `kube-reserved` and `system-reserved` such that their sum is an integer when the CPU manager is enabled.
+This ensures that `node.status.allocatable.cpu` is also an integer.

-Operator documentation will be updated to explain how to configure the system to use the low-numbered physical cores for kube-reserved and system-reserved slices.
+Operator documentation will be updated to explain how to configure the system to use the low-numbered physical cores for kube-reserved and system-reserved cgroups.

 Each policy is described below.

-#### Policy 1: "no-op" cpuset control [default]
+#### Policy 1: "none" cpuset control [default]

 This policy preserves the existing Kubelet behavior of doing nothing with the cgroup `cpuset.cpus` and `cpuset.mems` controls.
-This “no-op” policy would become the default CPU Manager policy until the effects of the other policies are better understood.
+This "none" policy would become the default CPU Manager policy until the effects of the other policies are better understood.